 Earlier workshops on muqarnas have been held by Bart Post, Maartje Elsinga-van der Veen, Susanne Tak, Rogier Bos, and Philip van Egmond, among others.
 They teach the system "back on front", neglecting the system "back on curve".
 Common sources are the dissertation by Sylvia Harmsen and articles by Yvonne Dold-Samplonius.
 Her thesis covers both systems.

-Examples of the twelve basic units
+Examples of the fourteen basic units

 With a limited number of standardized building units, all different kinds of muqarnas can be built.
-Below are examples of the twelve basic building units for the 45° system based on squares, parallelograms and triangles whose angles are multiples of 22.5° are, for example, 45°, 67.5°, 90°, 135°.
+Below are examples of the fourteen basic building units for the 45° system based on squares, parallelograms and triangles whose angles are multiples of 22.5° are, for example, 45°, 67.5°, 90°, 135°.
 The top row shows the units with walls, the bottom row shows the intermediate units.
 An other system is based on 30° angles.

 Shapes can be defined by their angles.